peteroupc/peteroupc.github.io/randomfunc.md

 - <small><sup id=Note72>(72)</sup> Saucier, R. "Computer Generation of Statistical Distributions", March 2000.</small>
 - <small><sup id=Note73>(73)</sup> Other references on density estimation include [**a Wikipedia article on multiple-variable kernel density estimation**](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation), and a [**blog post by M. Kay**](https://web.archive.org/web/20160501200206/http://mark-kay.net/2013/12/24/kernel-density-estimation).</small>
 - <small><sup id=Note74>(74)</sup> "Jitter", as used in this step, follows a distribution formally called a _kernel_, of which the normal distribution is one example.  _Bandwidth_ should be set so that the estimated distribution fits the data and remains smooth.
 A more complex kind of "jitter" (for multi-component data points) consists of a point generated from a [**multinormal distribution**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a _covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
 "Jitter" and bandwidth are not further discussed in this document.</small>
-- <small><sup id=Note75>(75)</sup> A _discrete distribution_ is a distribution that associates one or more items with a separate probability.
-This page assumes (without loss of generality) that these items are integers.
-A discrete distribution can produce non-integer values (e.g., `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers.
+- <small><sup id=Note75>(75)</sup> A _discrete distribution_ is a distribution that associates a countable number of items with a separate probability.
+These items are usually integers, but they need not be.
+For example, the items can be non-integer values (e.g., `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers.
 Two examples:
     - A rational number in lowest terms can be converted to an integer by interleaving the bits of the numerator and denominator.
     - Integer-quantized numbers (popular in "deep-learning" neural networks) take a relatively small number of bits (usually 8 bits or even smaller).
 An 8-bit quantized number format is effectively a "look-up table" that maps 256 integers to real numbers.</small>
 - <small><sup id=Note76>(76)</sup> This includes integers if `FPExponent` is limited to 0, and fixed-point numbers if `FPExponent` is limited to a single exponent less than 0.</small>